efatmae/efatmae.github.io/_pages/about.md

 * My volunteering [activities](activities.md)
 * Sometimes, I write posts about different things [posts](posts.md)
 * View my [CV](files/CV.pdf)
 * In academia, it is not always easy.
-I share my [struggles](struggles.md) to normalize paper rejections and struggles as part of the process.
+I share my [struggles](struggles.md) to help normalizing paper rejections and setbacks as part of the process.